ABUSE, NEGLECT, EXPLOITATION AND THE PRISON RAPE ELIMINATION ACT:

 There are some things residents can do to minimize the risk of becoming a victim of sexual assault, abuse, or harassment:

-- Avoid isolated or secluded areas of the facility
+- Avoid isolated or secluded areas of the facility;

-- Be aware of body language and behavior
+- Be aware of body language and behavior;

-- Never share personal information with another resident
+- Never share personal information with another resident;

-- Never accept gifts or favors from another resident
+- Never accept gifts or favors from another resident or a staff member;

-- Never give gifts to or do favors for another resident
+- Never give gifts to or do favors for another resident or a staff member;

-- Report all incidents of actual or attempted sexual contact, threats against another or another’s family, intimidation, or sexual conversations
+- Report all incidents of actual or attempted sexual contact, threats against another or another’s family, intimidation, or sexual conversations.

 If a resident is sexually assaulted, sexually abused, sexually harassed, physically or emotionally abused, neglected or exploited by any staff or other resident(s), we encourage residents to immediately report the incident so the Facility Administrator or appropriate authority can ensure the safety of all residents.
 All reports of sexual assault, sexual abuse, sexual harassment, physical or emotional abuse, neglect and exploitation will be taken seriously by the facility and will be investigated.